DevXT-LLC/ezlocalai/ROUTER.md

 docker compose -f docker-compose-router.yml pull && docker compose -f docker-compose-router.yml up -d
 ```

+## Model-specific queues

+For text and vision, a request queues when all eligible workers serving its
+model are busy.
+An idle MiniCPM5-2B worker will not receive a Qwen 27B request
+while matching 27B workers are occupied.
+Matching managed-provider pools can
+still serve overflow unless excluded with `disable_fallback`.
+`ROUTER_WAIT_TIMEOUT=0` waits without a router deadline; a positive timeout
+returns 503 rather than substituting another model.
+Cross-model fallback and
+`ROUTER_CROSS_MODEL_GRACE` apply only when no eligible matching worker exists.

 ## Reusing Prompt Prefixes

 Chat requests with a long leading system message can reuse routing affinity